Section detail

 - As a result of a hazard or condition of the temporary lodgings, and

-- While the worker was making reasonable and permitted use of lodging facilities for employment purposes or activities reasonable for daily living (e.g., common areas, bedrooms, and dining and laundry facilities).
+- While the worker was making reasonable and permitted use of lodging facilities for employment purposes or activities reasonable for daily living (e.g., common areas, bedrooms, dining, and laundry facilities).

 - Coverage is not extended to fitness facilities in temporary lodgings, unless the worker was performing a recreational activity required for, or consistent with, their employment, or the injury occurred within an employer provided recreational facility (see recreational activities below).

-- Telework (also referred to as telecommuting or e-work) refers to a flexible work arrangement under which a worker performs employment duties from an approved workplace other than the employer premises.
+- Telework (also referred to as telecommuting or e-work) refers to a flexible work arrangement under which a worker performs employment activities from an approved workplace other than the employer’s premises.
 Typically, this will mean the employer has authorized the worker to work from their home.

-- When working from home, either on a permanent or temporary basis, a worker is considered to be in the course of employment, provided that:
+- When participating in telework, either on a permanent or temporary basis, a worker is considered to be in the course of employment, provided that:

 - The worker was directed or authorized by their employer to work from home, and